Configuring subsetting

 clause to the clipboard, click Copy To Clipboard.

-To remove an upstream filter, from Select table filter, select None.
+To remove an upstream filter, from the Type dropdown list, select No filter applied.

 As you make changes to the subsetting configuration, Table View and Graph View indicates how the changes affect the next run of the subsetting generation when compared to the most recent subsetting generation.